2022 Spring/Summer Program Guide

 There were also plenty of snakes, especially copperheads and rattlesnakes.
 Area farmer Bud Barber tells the story of a Frank Rabuzi who hunted snake on the bluffs in the area where the park was built.
 One afternoon after a successful hunt, he jumped on the Interurban trolley at the Loma Vista station for a ride back into town.
 An elderly lady commented how he must have had good luck fishing, as she observed the still writhing gunny sack on the trolley car floor.
 When told of the contents, she quickly moved to the opposite end of the car.

-December 1935: about 500 men began work on a (4) day per week shift, for the wage of $45 Transportation was the Interurban with a special 25-cent roundtrip fare.
+About 500 men began work on a (4) day per week shift, for the wage of $45 Transportation was the Interurban with a special 25-cent roundtrip fare.

 1936 - 1937

-January of 1936: construction began with dredging of mud and debris from the Marshall Creek channel.
+Construction began with dredging of mud and debris from the Marshall Creek channel.
 Clearing went well and other preparatory work was started.
 Assistance was given in the planning stage form the national park service for shelters and park work.

 Discovery of a human skeleton in a shallow grave.
 There was no record of any burials in the area and because of pearl buttons the remains were thought to be that of someone other than an Indian.
 No record is given for what happened to the skeleton or its identity.